evan-william/credit-risk-scoring-system/readme.md

 python train_pipeline.py
 ```

-This will regenerate data, engineer features, train the model, and update all saved artifacts.
+This regenerates data, engineers features, trains the model, and updates all artifacts.

 ---